-- 1. Voters should cast ballots based on the current residence.
-If a voter has moved and has a different address than what is listed in the E-Poll Book, you should immediately contact the Clerk's Office so that they get their correct ballot. - 2.
-A voter who moved to a different County after October 11th is allowed to go back to their previous County and vote in their old precinct once.
-They should complete a voter card at the old County Polling Location to register them in their correct County in future Elections. - 3.
-A voter who moved to a different County on or before October 11th and doesn't change their voter registration to the new County is not eligible to vote in either County for the General Election or any future Election until they register in their new County. - 4.
-Any voter who believes that there is an error in their registration record can go to the County Clerk's Office on Election Day and have a hearing with the County Board of Election.
+- 1. Voters should cast ballots based on their current residence.
+If a voter has moved and has a different address than what is listed in the E-poll Book, you should immediately contact the Clerk's Office so that they get their correct ballot. - 2.
+A voter who moved to a different County after April 17th is allowed to go back to their previous county and vote in their old precinct for only this election.
+They should complete a voter card at the old county polling location to register them in their correct county in future elections. - 3.
+A voter who moved to a different county on or before April 17th who did not change their voter registration to their new county is not eligible to vote in either county for this election or any future election until they register in their new county. - 4.
+Any voter who believes that there is an error in their registration record can go to the County Clerk's Office on Election Day and request a hearing with the County Board of Elections (hearings may take place electronically via a computer or other telecommunications device).